rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ### HTTPS and Mutual TLS
 rqlite supports secure access via HTTPS, using [_Transport Layer Security (TLS)_](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/).
 Using TLS ensures that all communication between clients and a cluster is encrypted.
 The HTTPS API also supports [Mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/).
 If Mutual TLS is enabled only clients that present a trusted certificate can access rqlite via the HTTP API.

+>rqlite continuously monitors the server certificate and key files, automatically reloading them when changes are detected.
+This allows you to rotate these files without restarting the node.
+However, changes to the CA certificate are not detected automatically; you must restart the node to apply a new CA certificate.

 To configure HTTPS, you set the following command-line options when launching rqlite:
 ```
   -http-ca-cert string